WE-are-FPV/JeNo-5.1/README.md

 * A **front bumper** that will safeguard the entire camera cage and assist in absorbing frontal impacts.
 It is available for classic, cine and high tilt camera plates.
 * A **back bumper** for worry-free matty flips (it also allows for attaching the RX antenna).
 * A much sturdier and encompassing **VTX antenna support**, with an inclination that better tolerates impacts from the rear (available in O3 and "cherry" versions).
+2 holes allow for an easy antenna ejection if required.
 * 2 new **arm protections**, offering not only better arm protection but also motor protection.
 The first version is "clippable" and replaceable without disassembling the motors.
 The second completely encases the arm tips and has no chance of being ejected during a crash.
 * An optimized **DJI Action 2 mount** for bando flying, without an ND filter, available in 20 and 25-degree versions (not the one on the photo here under, which is the classic version).